 - a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - b.
-What views in the immediate vicinity would be altered or obstructed?
+What is the tallest height of any proposed structure(s), not including antennas; what is - the principal exterior building material(s) proposed?
+Max.
+Building Ht. +30' Above Average Grade as calculated per Mukilteo Zoning Code. - What views in the immediate vicinity would be altered or obstructed?
+None. - Proposed measures to reduce or control aesthetic impacts, if any: None required for this project.